rammpeter/panorama/README.md

 This GitHub-project is intended to build a bundled web archive file with integrated JETTY application server.
 Function is included as Rails-engine via Panorama-gem at https://github.com/rammpeter/Panorama_Gem

+<b>Download:</b>

+Download Panorama.war from https://rammpeter.github.io/panorama_download.html or from latest release of this site.
+The easier way would be to use it as Docker container from https://hub.docker.com/repository/docker/rammpeter/panorama.